 Ondrej Palat scores late in 3rd, Lightning beat Panthers 3-2

-Palat scored with 2:23 left to give the Lightning a 3-2 victory over the Florida Panthers on Saturday night.
-Andrei Vasilevskiy made 32 saves, and Nikita Kucherov and Yanni Gourde also scored for the Lightning.
+Ondrej Palat scored with 2:23 left to give the Tampa Bay Lightning a 3-2 victory over the Florida Panthers on Saturday night.
+For friends and colleagues of Rob and Christine Lewis, there was no doubt Tampa Bay Lightning hockey would play a role in their wedding day.

 Add your comments below